-GENEVA — Congo’s spreading Ebola outbreak, universal health coverage and questions about spending and reform topped the World Health Assembly’s agenda as its eight-day annual meeting got underway on Monday.
+GENEVA (Arête News) — Congo’s spreading Ebola outbreak, universal health coverage and questions about spending and reform topped the World Health Assembly’s agenda as its eight-day annual meeting got underway on Monday.

 Delegates to the World Health Organization’s decision-making body were being asked to strengthen the U.N. health agency’s response to the outbreak, which has steadily worsened since an expert panel last month advised it did not rise to the level of an international public health emergency.